husarion/panther_ros/panther_manager/README.md

 ### manager_bt_node

 Node responsible for managing the Husarion Panther robot.
-Composes control of three behavior trees responsible for handling LED panels, safety features and software shutdown of components.
+Composes control of three behavior trees responsible for handling LED panels, safety features, and software shutdown of components.

-To set up connection with a new user computer, login to the built-in computer with `ssh husarion@10.15.20.2`.
+To set up a connection with a new user computer, login to the built-in computer with `ssh husarion@10.15.20.2`.
 Add built-in computer's public key to **known_hosts** of a computer you want to shutdown automatically:
 ``` bash
 ssh-copy-id username@10.15.20.XX
 ```

-To allow your computer to be shutdown without sudo password, ssh into it and execute:
+To allow your computer to be shutdown without the sudo password, ssh into it and execute:
 ``` bash
 echo $USERNAME 'ALL=(ALL) NOPASSWD: /sbin/poweroff, /sbin/reboot, /sbin/shutdown' | sudo EDITOR='tee -a' visudo
 ```